-“In terms of modern Scottish and British Feminist art, Keeley’s work builds upon a platform raised by eminent artists such as Jenny Saville, Kate Davis and Alison Watt.” – Dr. Amy Bryzgel, Art Historian at The University of Aberdeen (2015)
+“In terms of modern Scottish and British Feminist art, Keeley’s work builds upon a platform raised by eminent artists such as Jenny Saville, Kate Davis and Alison Watt.” – The George Washington Wilson Centre for Visual Culture: Bibo Keeley and the Inappropriate Art of Feminism (2015)

 “…a Viking ship made by Bibo.
 The ship looks as if it is bound for Valhalla, but the little box nestling in its hull contains – not ashes – but sand from their favourite shore.
-It’s a quiet, but potent reminder of what could have been; but wasn’t.” – The Scotsman (2015)
+It’s a quiet, but potent reminder of what could have been; but wasn’t.” – Scotland On Sunday (2015)